The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 13) The Empire Brunei Hotel

 After seeing photos of Saifuddien Mosque and Bolkiah Mosque, you’ve probably noticed that Sultan Bolkiah has not been afraid to spend money to build grand, awe-inspiring structures.
 This definitely holds true for the Empire Brunei, one of the world’s few 7-star hotels.
-Free to visit during daylight hours, it’s well worth the trip from central Bandar Seri Begawan.
+Being free to visit for non-guests during daylight hours, it’s well worth the trip to come here from central Bandar Seri Begawan.

 Enjoy the detailed architecture inside or relax on the coastal property, which features a golf course designed by famous golf legend, Jack Nicklaus.
 From the coastal walking path you can see one of Brunei’s best sunsets, just over the South China Sea.
 To read more about the Empire Brunei Hotel, click here.